darrencauthon/starting_blocks/README.md

 ## Usage

-Current command-line options:
+#### Current command-line options

+Run all of your Minitest tests and specs in your current directory and all child directories.

 ````
 sb
 ````

-Will run all MiniTest specs in your current directory and all child directories.
+Run the tests in any test or spec file after it is saved.
+Will also run the specs for any file that has a matching test or spec file.

 ````
 sb --watch
 ````

-Will run all MiniTest specs if they or similarly named files are edited.
+Turn your blinky light red/yellow/green based on the results of your test run.

 ````
 sb --blinky
 ````

-Will turn your blinky light red/yellow/green based on the results of your test run.
+Pop a growl message based on the test results.

 ````
 sb --growl
 ````

-Will pop a growl message based on the test results.